deekayen/aidstoscoutmastership/README.md

-# aidstoscoutmastership
+# Aids to Scoutmastership

-Markdown version of Aids to Scoutmastership by Lord Baden-Powell of Gilwell
+Markdown version of Aids to Scoutmastership by Lord Baden-Powell of Gilwell.